Section E: 11 Plus Appeals - Miscellaneous

 There are no statutory requirements or safeguards for a review.

-However, we have no way of knowing how many grammar school places will still be unfilled in the summer term – it’s likely that oversubscription could be an issue at appeals for the more popular grammar schools.
+However, we have no way of knowing how many grammar school places will still be unfilled in the summer term – it’s likely that oversubscription could be an issue at appeals for popular grammar schools.
 In this situation, as well as putting forward a case for selection, parents will also have to put forward reasons for wanting a place at the school for which they are appealing.

-(x) Because parents will not be permitted to attend the review, it has been suggested that the process will be less stressful for them.
+(x) Because parents will not be permitted to attend the review, it was suggested that the process will be less stressful for them.
 This conveniently overlooks the fact that parents have never been required to attend an appeal if they didn’t want to!
 An appeal panel can take its decision on the basis of written submissions alone (just as a review panel does).

 However, we would always urge parents to exercise their right to attend an appeal.
 An appeal panel has an ‘enabling role’ (unlike a review panel).
 It can go out of its way to assist parents who are finding the process difficult.
 It can encourage and coax them into presenting their case, and tease out the information it needs.